nicholasericksen/vcp-soil-study/README.md

 from sklearn.metrics.cluster import homogeneity_score
 from sklearn.metrics.cluster import completeness_score
 from sklearn.metrics.cluster import v_measure_score
 ```

+The specific version of each package can be found in the `requirements.txt` file.

 The analysis can be reproduced by downloading the soil dataset csv file and running `python analysis.py`.

 ### Descriptive Statistics
-The soil dataset consists of 21 columns of data.
-Each separate region in the park is denoted as a shorthand (cw) (tb) etc...
-Columns 0-3 tag each sample with information about where it was extracted.
+The regions are divided into the Northwest Forest (nwf), the Croton Woods (cw), Vault Hill (vh), and the Tibbets Brook Floodplain Forest (tb).
-The transect and plot give the detailed location of each sample which are uniquely identifiable by there sample id.
+The transect and plot give the detailed location of each sample which are uniquely identifiable by there sample id, but only region level analysis was performed in this study.

 The provided csv file was read into a Pandas dataframe using